 While a submissive fox is likely to remain obedient to a dominant fox, the same cannot be said when two foxes are evenly matched.
 They will square off and approach each other sideways while displaying both fearful and aggressive postures.

 Caches – Food caching is a common practice that red foxes learn from an early age.
 When food is in surplus, a fox will use its possessive nature to store and safeguard surplus food for future consumption.

 Foxes do not want to go through the practical difficulties of watching over surplus food.
 They will dig up an area and store the food there.
 To reduce the chance of forgetting where the cache is, the fox will leave a scent to help it find it.

 How Does a Fox Learn to Camouflage?

-Foxes have learned to outsmart predators in a number of ways.
-Foxes are known to carefully assess any situation to avoid errors or making rushed decisions that may be critical to its survival.
+Even though foxes are predators, they are also prey to several animals, such as coyotes and hawks.
+Foxes have learned to outsmart predators in different ways.
+Foxes are known to carefully assess any situation to avoid errors or making rushed decisions that may be critical to their survival.